JoeIngledew/robot-blog/content/posts/2018/04/musing-on-insight.md

 Title: Supplementary - Musing on Insight
 Slug: musing-on-insight
-Date: 2018-08-04 10:18
+Date: 2018-08-04 16:51
 Category: 30 Day Project
 Tags: 30day,writing,rpg
 Author: Ro Avery

 ### Grant Us Eyes

 Each place the party can explore will have a variety of scenes depending on their insight.
-It should be unclear which one is "true", and should be able to change
+It should be unclear which one is "true", and should be able to change on-the-fly if insight gets to the threshold.
+Being close to the threshold should give some images of the higher insight level.

 Here's an example: